Karaite Judaism: Origins

 In the times of John Hyrcanus, and Alexander Jannaeus his son, sprung up the sect of the Karaites, in opposition to the Pharisees, who had introduced traditions, and set up the oral law, which these men rejected.
 In the times of the said princes lived Simeon ben Shetach, and Judah ben Tabbai, who flourished AM 3621, these two separated, the latter from the former, because he could not embrace his inventions which he formed out of his own brain; and from him the Karaites sprung, who were first called the society or congregation of Judah ben Tabbai, which was afterwards changed into the name of Karaites.

-Gill also traces the Karaite sect to the split between the schools of Hillel the Elder and Shammai in 30 BCE.
+Gill traces the Karaite sect to the split between the schools of Hillel the Elder and Shammai in 30 BCE.

 American scholar Bernard Revel rejects many of Geiger's arguments in his 1913 published dissertation, The Karaite Halakah.
 Revel also points to the many correlations between Karaite halakha and theology and the interpretations of Philo of Alexandria, the 1st-century philosopher and Jewish scholar.
 He also notes the writings of a 10th-century Karaite who refers to Philo's works, showing that the Karaites made use of Philo's writings in the development of their movement.
 Later Medieval Karaite commentators did not view Philo in a favorable light.
 These attitudes show a friction between later Karaite theology and possible connections to Philo's philosophy, which could serve as either a rejection of their origins, rejection of theological positions no longer accepted, or that Philo's philosophy was not entirely used in the founding of the Karaites (although some influences remain possible).

 Early 20th-century scholars Oesterley and Box suggested that Karaism formed in a reaction to the rise of Islam.
 The new religion recognized Judaism as a fellow monotheistic faith, but claimed that it detracted from its belief by deferring to rabbinical authority.